scjx123/ip/docs/tp.md

 # Developer Guide

 ## Design & implementation
 The Architecture Diagram below represents a high-level design overview of the App.
-Specifically, it is done with an n-tier architecture.
+Specifically, it is done with an n-tier architectural style, where the higher layers make use of services provided by lower layers.

 ![here](Architecture_Diagram.PNG)

+Main
+UI
+Command Interpreter
+Executer
+Storage

 ## Product scope